RinoReyns/CrossPlatformVstHost/README.md

       - [ ] Integrate better wave reader
       - [ ] Clean up code in vst host lib
       - [ ] Generate Documentation
-      - [ ] Create one data structure for all parameters related with multiple plugins
       - [ ] Build solution for ARM
       - [ ] Add documentation how to setup env to build code